 Biometric Gun Safe 101

 A biometric gun safe is a gun safe that uses a biometric security system.
 Biometric means that either behavioral or physical characteristics are used in order to identify someone.
 This is why biometric gun safes can identity a person’s fingerprints, face, hand geometry, or the eye retina.
 Even though the eye retinal scan is by far the most secure of these methods, the system that is used on most biometric gun safes is a fingerprint system.
 Unless someone is able to exactly imitate or somehow get your fingerprint, they won’t be able to break into your safe.
+So maybe get a safe with a backup key.
 You, on the other hand, can unlock your safe with the simple press of your finger or thumb.

 Pros and Cons of Biometric Gun Safes